GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/appearance-provider.md

 ### appearanceDidRegister()

-This function is called afther the appearance is registered.
+This function is called after the appearance is registered.

 ``` swift
 func appearanceDidRegister()